zeropsio/recipe-quake3-server/README.md

 # Zerops x Quake 3

-Do you know feeling of nostalgia, when you want to play some old first-person shooters, but don't want to spend time configuring the server?
-Well here's your solution, quick and easy way to start you own Quake 3: Arena server and play with your friends.
+Do you ever feel a wave of nostalgia, yearning to play classic first-person shooters like **Quake 3: Arena**, but dread the thought of spending hours configuring a server?
+We've got the perfect solution for you!
+Here's a quick and easy way to start your own Quake 3: Arena server and dive into nostalgic gameplay with your friends in no time.

 ![quake](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/svg/cover-quake.svg)